Domain wall fermions: Epilogue

-As described in the last section, state of the art lattice QCD simulations are now done with the M\"obius action, as well as with the original version of domain wall fermions, for a wide variety of topics~\cite{RBC:2014ntl,RBC:2020kdj,RBC:2023pvn,RBC:2024fic}, including chiral symmetry restoration at non-zero temperature~\cite{Cheng:2009be,Tomiya:2016jwr} and heavy meson (quark) decays~\cite{Aoki:2023qpa,Flynn:2023nhi,Boyle:2017kli}.
+As described in the last section, state of the art lattice QCD simulations are now done with the M\"obius action, as well as with the original version of domain wall fermions and with Zolotarev domain-wall fermions, for a wide variety of topics~\cite{RBC:2014ntl,RBC:2020kdj,RBC:2023pvn,RBC:2024fic}, including chiral symmetry restoration at non-zero temperature~\cite{Cheng:2009be,Tomiya:2016jwr} and heavy meson (quark) decays~\cite{Aoki:2023qpa,Flynn:2023nhi,Boyle:2017kli}.
 So far, most computations using domain wall fermions for charm and bottom quarks have been performed on 2+1 flavor ensembles, so they are partially-quenched.
-These calculations have shown that domain wall fermions can be used effectively for charm quark physics if the lattice spacing is sufficiently small, $a^{-1}\simge 2$ GeV~\cite{Boyle:2017kli,Flynn:2023nhi,Bai:2023lkr}.
-Dynamical simulations with 2+1+1 flavors of physical quarks, including charm, but with heavier-than-physical pions have begun~\cite{RDMLattice2024} and have been used for important measurements like contributions to the muon anomaly~\cite{RBC:2023pvn,RBC:2024fic}.
-Ensembles with dynamical charm and physical masses are planned for the near future~\cite{RDMLattice2024}.
+These calculations have shown that domain wall fermions can be used effectively for charm quark physics if the lattice spacing is sufficiently small, $a^{-1}\geqx 2$ GeV~\cite{Boyle:2017kli,Flynn:2023nhi,Bai:2023lkr}.
+Dynamical simulations with 2+1+1 flavors of quarks, including charm (and even bottom), with heavier-than-physical light quarks, have begun~\cite{Chiu:2020tml, RDMLattice2024} and have been used for important measurements like contributions to the muon anomaly~\cite{RBC:2023pvn,RBC:2024fic}.
+More ensembles with dynamical charm and physical masses will appear soon~\cite{RDMLattice2024}.
+For calculations at non-zero temperature with four flavors at the physical point using Zolotarev domain-wall fermions, see Refs.~\cite{Chen:2022fid,Chiu:2023hnm}.

 Overlap fermions have not been widely used in dynamical simulations ($i.e.$, gauge field ensemble generation).
 The reasons include their cost, as well as the need for a complicated special algorithm in order to change the topological charge in a dynamical overlap simulation.
 We note an early dynamical overlap simulation by JLQCD which was restricted to the topological charge $Q=0$ sector~\cite{JLQCD:2008jiv}.\footnote{ See the companion chapter of the {\em LQCD@50} book by DeGrand \cite{DeGrand:2025ttq}. }